 - Acculturation and Immigration

-I am a recent transplant to Colorado so I enjoy exploring this wonderful state and all the beautiful nature it has to offer!
-I also greatly enjoy cooking and entertaining.
-Lastly, I am a friend to all animals and enjoy taking quality walks with my dog, Cassi.
+I am a transplant to Colorado so I enjoy exploring the natural beauty and endless activities Colorado has to offer!
+I also greatly enjoy traveling, cooking and entertaining.
+Lastly, I love spending time with my son, husband and dog, Cassi.

 << Back to Directory